-As states continue to pass marijuana laws, more states are including carve outs for safety sensitive concerns (or adding such previsions to existing law).
-These provide an employer the opportunity to be compliant with the law while buffering their liability by mitigating safety concerns for employees, customers and the public at large.
+As states continue to pass marijuana laws, more states are including carve-outs for safety-sensitive concerns (or adding such previsions to existing law).
+These provide an employer the opportunity to be compliant with the law while buffering their liability by mitigating safety concerns for employees, customers, and the public at large.

 Up to this point in time, designating a position as safety-sensitive was specific to federal law (i.e. U.S. Department of Transportation).
 A few employers have assigned other positions as safety-sensitive per their own definitions.
 But considering employment protections becoming more frequently incorporated into marijuana legalization, a safety-sensitive designation for a non-mandated role (i.e. employees not subject to DOT) can be critically important for employers.

-That is because there are a number of states with employment protection; prohibiting an employer from restricting an employee or, leveling discipline or termination as a consequence for an employee’s use of marijuana (with or without a legal, medical authorization).
+That is because there are a number of states with employment protection; prohibiting an employer from restricting an employee or, leveling discipline or termination as a consequence of an employee’s use of marijuana (with or without legal, medical authorization).
 Yet, whether the state has legalized only medical marijuana or has added recreational use of marijuana, both circumstances create valid safety concerns for employers because as we know, marijuana can affect the psychomotor skills and cognitive abilities of an employee.

 It is with a focus on safety that some states are beginning to address “safety-sensitive carve-out” issues in their marijuana legislation.
 Just like the variance between state marijuana laws, these safety-sensitive carve-outs can look different from state to state (or even among municipalities within a state).

 For example, there may be broad language in a law that declares the employer cannot take action against a person with legal medical marijuana authorization based on a positive test for THC or its metabolites unless that individual is in a safety-sensitive role.
-The employer is empowered to determine which positions are safety sensitive.
+The employer is empowered to determine which positions are safety-sensitive.

 Generally speaking, a safety-sensitive position is any job where the employee’s tasks that affect the safety of themselves or others.